kodato-dev/dify-ec2-cdk-kdt/README.md

 cdk deploy -c environment=dev
 ```

 - CDK will prompt for the creation/updates of IAM roles.
-- After successful deployment, you’ll see outputs like:
+- After successful deployment, you'll see outputs like:
   - **ALBEndpoint**: the DNS name of the ALB.
   - **InstancePublicIP**: the public IP of the EC2 instance.
   - **InstanceId**: the ID of the created EC2 instance.

 ### 6. Accessing Dify

 - Use the ALB DNS name (e.g. `http://<ALB_ENDPOINT>`) to open the Dify interface.
 - If you supplied `certificateArn` and set up Route 53 for your domain, create an A-record that points your domain (e.g. `dify.example.com`) to the ALB.
 Then access `https://dify.example.com`.

 ---